 What's Happening Now?

 The project team is currently analyzing traffic data and feedback from the milestone two survey.
-Based on this analysis, staff will present final transportation design recommendations to the Transportation Mobility Commission this summer.
+Based on this analysis, staff will present final transportation design recommendations to the Transportation Mobility Commission at the October 29, 2024 meeting (Details Here).

 The project area includes 112th Avenue between SE Chkalov Drive/SE McGillivray Boulevard and NE 51st Street.
 The current pavement work schedule for the corridor is: